 Bluegill can be targeted along canal edges.
 Crickets and worms suspended on a bobber below the spatterdock edge of the canals is an effective tactic.
 Along with live bait, beetlespins and small jigs can also be effective.
 Expect the best bites to occur from February to May.
 Some of the best catch rates biologists observe for bluegill in the Water Conservation Areas are small poppers on a fly rod.
 The Water Conservation Areas can be an excellent place to practice and try your luck with the fly rod.
 Live bait anglers typically anchor along the spatter dock edge, and fly anglers and artificial lure anglers typically drift down the canal casting down, or into the spatterdock edge.
 Anglers are able to cover much more ground drifting the spatterdock edge as opposed to anchoring.

-Along with bluegill, anglers can also except to run into Oscars and Mayan Cichlids.
+Along with bluegill, anglers can also expect to run into Oscars and Mayan Cichlids.
 These two aggressive nonnative species are excellent fighting fish, and can be best described as fighting like a bluegill on steroids.
 There are no limits for these nonnative species and biologists regularly creel anglers with coolers full of these species when the bite is strong.
-2009 saw a severe nonnative fish kill caused by a major drop in water temperature.
-Due to the cold weather, and subsequent fish kill, nonnative anglers did have much success until the last year.
-The two mild winters since have helped these species come back.
-Oscars have begun to reappear, and last year’s creel had numerous anglers having good success catching these fish.
-Expect with another mild winter to have good success targeting Oscars this year, but do keep an eye on weather patterns this winter to watch for drops in temperature.
 If coming from out of town, it is recommended that you contact south Florida’s regional biologists before planning your trip to check on the fisheries status.
 Oscars can be caught using the same tactics for bluegill.
 Oscars also tend to be a loosely schooling fish, so if drifting down the canal and one is caught, it is recommended anglers keep fishing that same spot to try and pull out a few more before returning to drifting.
 The Oscar and Mayan cichlid bite is best with warmer water temperatures.
-If we have another mild winter, expect the bite to start picking up by March, and last throughout the summer and into the fall.
+If we have a mild winter, expect the bite to start picking up by March, and last throughout the summer and into the fall.

 top of page